 For 2018 through 2025, the qualified business income (QBI) deduction is available to eligible individuals, trusts, and estates.
 But it’s not available to C corporations or their shareholders.

-The QBI deduction can be up to 20% of:
+The QBI deduction can be up to 20% off:

-Businesses that are eligible to use the cash method of accounting for tax purposes have the ability to fine-tune annual taxable income.
+Businesses that are eligible to use the cash method of accounting for tax purposes can fine-tune annual taxable income.
 This is accomplished by timing the year in which you recognize taxable income and claim deductions.

 Under the cash method, you generally don’t have to recognize taxable income until you’re paid in cash.
 And you can generally write off deductible expenses when you pay them in cash or with a credit card.

 The Sec.
-179 first-year depreciation deduction potentially allows you to write off some (or all) of your qualified asset additions in the first year they’re placed in service.
-It’s available for both new and used property.
+179 first-year depreciation deduction allows you to write off some (or all) of your qualified asset additions in the first year they’re placed in service.
+It’s available for both new and used properties.

 For qualified property placed in service in tax years 2018 and beyond, the deduction rules are much more favorable than under prior law.
 Enhancements include:

 Higher deduction.
 The Sec.
-179 deduction has been permanently increased to $1 million with annual inflation adjustments.
+179 deductions have been permanently increased to $1 million with annual inflation adjustments.
 For qualified assets placed in service in 2022, the maximum is $1.08 million.